rdren0/FortuneWheel/README.md

 ## Future Goals

-* Move to a new round successfully
+* The winner of round 3 should move to a bonus round with a bonus wheel for round 4
-* Move to BonusWheel
+* Additions to UI
+  - Append different values to wheel for each round
+  - Avatar choice for player
+  - Instructions
+  - Replace alerts with DOM messages
 * Disable letter in word bank once guessed